vikash080/vikash080/README.md

 - 👋 Hi, I’m @vikash080
-- 👀 I’m interested in Android and web developement
+- 👀 I’m interested in Android and MERN stack
-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning Machine Learning and Artificial  Intelligence
 - 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me vikash08011999@gmail.com